How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - Be clear about time constraints.

-- If possible, show an example of the type of output you ask them to create.
+- If possible, show an example of the type of output you are asking participants to create.

-- Show instructions so they can refer to them as necessary.
-(For example, pre-write instructions on a flipchart paper or on a powerpoint slide.)
+- Show instructions in a visual form for all participants to see (e.g. pre-write instructions on a flipchart paper or on a slide.)

-Speaking of simple verbal tools, there are a number of basic techniques that a facilitator should be able to use confidently at meetings in order to facilitate discussions, engage participants and to make sure everyone is involved:
+There are a number of basic techniques and simple verbal tools that a facilitator should be able to use confidently at meetings in order to facilitate discussions, engage participants and make sure everyone is involved.

 - Paraphrasing: Paraphrasing means to express the same content that was just stated before but in your own words in order to check that both you and the others have the same understanding.